 Causes of NEC

-While the reason that NEC occurs remains unclear, researchers have identified a number of factors that increase a baby’s risk.
+While the reason that NEC occurs remains unclear, researchers have identified several factors that increase a baby’s risk.
 Prematurity poses the greatest risk: the younger the infant, the greater the risk.
 The following factors may increase risk as well:

 - lack of oxygen (hypoxia) during pregnancy, labor, or birth